-Arrangements when using a minibus In addition to the above, consider the following:
+Arrangements when using a minibus

+In addition to the above, consider the following:

-- 12.8 Ensure full compliance with mini-bus regulations. - 12.9 Ensure that you have adequate supervision.
-As well as a driver, another responsible adult sitting with the children/ young people will be needed. - 12.10 Ensure the responsible adult has also undergone appropriate recruitment and selection in accordance with The Church/organization's procedures.
+- 8.17 Ensure full compliance with mini-bus regulations. - 8.18 Ensure that you have adequate supervision.
+As well as a driver, another responsible adult sitting with the children/ young people will be needed. - 8.19 Ensure the responsible adult has also undergone appropriate recruitment and selection in accordance with The Church/organization's procedures. - 8.20 In line with Covid 19 Regulations face masks must be worn by anyone over the age of 10 unless medically advised that the individual is exempt.